wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices/datacuration.md

 #### Compressed Data

 Users that upload data as a zip file should unzip before curating and publishing, as zip files prevent others from directly viewing and understanding the published data.
-If uploading compressed files to “My Data” , it is possible to unzip it using the extraction <a href="https://www.designsafe-ci.org/rw/workspace/#!/extract-0.1u1">utility</a> available in the workspace before copying data to My Project for curation and publication.
+If uploading compressed files to "My Data" , it is possible to unzip it using the extraction <a href="https://www.designsafe-ci.org/rw/workspace/#!/extract-0.1u1">utility</a> available in the workspace before copying data to My Project for curation and publication.

 #### Geospatial Data